mbartsch/docker-ddns/README.md

 Other important change is that the files has been renamed from docker-ddns to dockerddns

+## NOTE
+dockerddns.json has changed the format, I removed the extra dockerddns key on it just to make it simple to parse it on the code.

 # Hot To Run
 docker run -it --rm \
 	-v /var/run/docker.sock:/var/run/docker.sock \